-Restlessness at work: Is it a good thing?
+Restlessness in our work: Is it a good thing?

 The year I dropped out of college after my sophomore year, I worked as a short-order cook, a bank teller, an accounts payable clerk, a fine china salesperson, and a daycare provider.
 I received a big stack of W-9s when it came time to file my taxes that year, along with a few lectures from my dad, who told me I needed to stop changing jobs every few weeks.
 My year of six different jobs occurred before “gigging,” or stringing together income from a combination of part-time, contract, or temporary work, became mainstream in today’s economy.

 My dad felt horrified by what he assumed was restlessness, and he believed my workplace instability reflected a character flaw.
 He grew up with the generation that worked for the same company until receiving a gold watch upon retirement.
 My dad meant well, but I think he missed the obvious fact that I felt confused about what I should do with my life.
 Eventually, after working a few more jobs the following year, I began to see some vocational clarity.
 And I discovered that some kinds of restlessness are a gift.

 Healthy or stressful?
 Two types of restlessness